fabiankaraben/docsarchive-dev/content/typescript/5.2/declaration-files/library-structures.md

 #### Global Library Template {#global-library-template}

 The template file [`global.d.ts`](/typescript/5.2/declaration-files/d-ts-templates/global-d-ts) defines an example library `myLib`.
-Be sure to read the [“Preventing Name Conflicts” footnote ↗](https://www.typescriptlang.org/docs/handbook/declaration-files/library-structures.html#preventing-name-conflicts).
+Be sure to read the [“Preventing Name Conflicts” footnote](/typescript/5.2/declaration-files/library-structures#preventing-name-conflicts).

 ### *UMD* {#umd}

 A *UMD* module is one that can *either* be used as module (through an import), or as a global (when run in an environment without a module loader).
-Many popular libraries, such as [Moment.js](https://momentjs.com/), are written this way.
+Many popular libraries, such as [Moment.js ↗](https://momentjs.com/), are written this way.
 For example, in Node.js or using RequireJS, you would write:

 ```ts